BBC News logo

 A summary of the key points of this story verified across multiple sources.

-• Prosecutors accuse Combs of leading a criminal enterprise involved in sex trafficking and racketeering.
+• Prosecutors allege Combs used his business empire to run a criminal enterprise involved in various crimes, including sex trafficking and bribery.

 Content generated by AI—learn more or report issue.